hboni123/NodeMailer--using-SMTP-Gmail-and-EJS/README.md

-Here's a simple README note for your project:

----

-# Order Confirmation Email Sender
+# HTML Template Email Sender

 This project demonstrates how to send order confirmation emails using Node.js, Nodemailer, and EJS templates.
 You can sent dynamic content to the html using ejs.
 This code this used to send html templates to email.
 The email is sent via Gmail's SMTP server, utilizing environment variables for sensitive information.